nodejs/i18n/guides/I18N-API.md

 functionality in the core language.

 - [ECMA-402](https://tc39.github.io/ecma402/) is the specification for
-complementary langauge-sensitive functionality in ECMAScript, such as the `Intl` object.
+complementary language-sensitive functionality in ECMAScript, such as the `Intl` object.

 - The [International Components for Unicode (ICU)](http://site.icu-project.org/)